kallepyorala/old-azurinspire-com/data/blog/tailwind-nextjs-theme/part-1-different-logo-for-dark-theme.md

 ## Different logo for dark theme

 First I added [inverted version](https://github.com/azurinspire/azurinspire-com/blob/7642b7fccda87a52e2fef4b705aea9c1fab87a15/data/dark-logo.svg) of my logo to `data` folder.
-And then only thing modify is `components/LayoutWrapper.tsx`:
+And then only thing to modify is `components/LayoutWrapper.tsx`:

 ```tsx
 ...